phu0ngng/nccl/ext-net/README.md

 the `listen` call previously.
 If the sender did not connect yet, `accept` should not block.
 It should return `ncclSuccess`, setting `recvComm` to `NULL`.
 NCCL will call `accept` again until it succeeds.

+The `connect` API takes a `ncclNetCommConfig_t`, which contains a trafficClass field.
+This field can be used by the network plugin to specify the QoS level of the connection.
+By default, `trafficClass` is set to -1 but can be configured by the application during communicator initialization to select a plugin-supported QoS level.

 `closeListen`/`closeSend`/`closeRecv`